-With all of that “whipping” of your neck and head in a rear-end crash, the brain is another part of a person’s body that can sustain severe damage in a rear end collision: the brain.
+With all of that “whipping” of your neck and head in a rear-end crash, the brain is another part of a person’s body that can sustain severe damage in this type of collision.

 Just as the head and neck move somewhat independently of the torso, the brain moves somewhat independently of the skull.
 When a person’s head sustains an impact or a sudden jolt (like the instant, forceful snapping of the head in a “whiplash” scenario), the brain itself can sustain tissue damage from moving unnaturally within the cranium.

-Minor bruising or swelling may result in a concussion, which can cause temporary cognitive, motor, and emotional dysfunction.
+Minor bruising or swelling may result in a concussion, which can cause immediate cognitive, motor, and emotional dysfunction.
 Some concussions might heal in time, but others lead to complications and effects that last for months or years.
 More severe damage may cause a traumatic brain injury, which can leave an injured individual permanently impaired.

 Burns, Lacerations, Complex Fractures, & Other Severe Injuries

-Burns, lacerations, and fractures represent the three most common types of injuries suffered by occupants of the lead car in a rear end collision scenario.
-But as we’ve learned, those aren’t the only injuries that can result from a rear end crash, and the occupants of the lead car aren’t the only people who may suffer.
+Burns, lacerations, and fractures are three additional common types of injuries suffered by occupants of the lead car in a rear-end collision scenario.
+But as we’ve learned, those aren’t the only injuries that can result from a rear-end crash, and the occupants of the lead car aren’t the only people who may suffer.
 In any collision, occupants of both cars always risk catastrophic injuries.

 Secondary Accident Injuries

 Whatever the scenario is, the injuries and fatalities resulting from so-called “secondary” accidents can be just as serious as the injuries sustained in the initial rear-end collision.
 Anyone who suffers injuries in any vehicle involved, whether in the primary or secondary collision, deserves the right legal help.

 - Any injury sustained in a car accident needs immediate medical attention.
 The severity of your injuries may go undetected for hours or days if you do not get checked out.
 Soft tissue injuries like whiplash may seem minor, but they can permanently impair your mobility and leave you with lifelong aches and pains.
 To raise your chances of a full recovery, make sure you attend all follow-up appointments and complete the recommended physical therapy.

-- Contacting an experienced rear end collision accident lawyer can help you recover – physically and financially.
 You deserve complete compensation for the full cost of your injuries, no matter how severe your injuries are or how complicated the circumstances of your accident were.
 We’re here to help.
 Reach out now for your free consultation!
 During this consultation, we can review all your legal options with you, so you can choose the one that is best for you and your family.